-7. Is this funding opportunity limited to state governments?
+6. Is this funding opportunity limited to state governments?

-No. Eligible applicants include local governments and some territories.
+No. Eligible applicants include local governments, some territories and Indian Tribes, as defined in the VGB Act.
 Specifically:

-- The 50 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, the Federated State of Micronesia, the Republic of the Marshall Islands, , Midway Island, Wake Island, Kingman Reef, and Johnston Island. - Local Governments political subdivisions of a state, which may include a county, municipality, city, town, township, local public authority, school district, special district, intrastate district, council of governments, or any agency or instrumentality of a local government.
+- The 50 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, the Federated State of Micronesia, the Republic of the Marshall Islands, Midway Island, Wake Island, Kingman Reef, Johnston Island, and the Canal Zone. - Local Governments political subdivisions of a state, which may include a county, municipality, city, town, township, local public authority, school district, special district, intrastate district, council of governments, or any agency or instrumentality of a local government. - Indian Tribes- any Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims

+Settlement Act (85 Stat.
+688) [43 U.S.C.
+1601 et seq.], which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

-- 8. Can a non-profit organization apply for this funding opportunity? - No. The VGB Act and the FOA specify that an eligible applicant must be a state or a political subdivision.
-Political subdivisions may include counties, municipalities, cities, townships, towns, local public authorities, school districts; a political subdivision must be an agency or instrumentality of a local government. - 9.
-What does CPSC mean by "demonstrate to the CPSC's satisfaction that the applicant has an enacted or amended a state or local law that meets the "minimum state law" requirements specified in Section 1406 of the VGB Act (15 U.S.C. § 8005)"?
+7. Can a non-profit organization apply for this funding opportunity?

+No. Grant proposal may be achieved by contracting with other entities, including civic organizations.
+However, the VGB Act and the FOA specify that an eligible applicant must be a state, local government or a political subdivision, or an Indian Tribe as defined in the Act.
+Political subdivisions may include counties, municipalities, cities, townships, towns, local public authorities, school districts; a political subdivision must be an agency or instrumentality of a local government.

+8. What does CPSC mean by "demonstrate to the CPSC's satisfaction that the applicant has an enacted or amended a state or local law that meets the "minimum state law" requirements specified in Section 1406 of the VGB Act (15 U.S.C. § 8005)"?

 This means that, as part of the application, an applicant must submit a complete copy of the applicable state or local law, along with an explanation of how the law meets each of the safety requirements set forth in Section 1406(a)(1) of the VGB Act.
-The VGB Act can be accessed at: www.poolsafely.gov/pool-spa-safety-act/read/.